sullayman1/sullayman1/README.md

 - 👋 Hi, I’m @sullayman1
 - 👀 I’m interested in ...Coading
 - 🌱 I’m currently learning ...
 Web and Computer Programing
 - 💞️ I’m looking to collaborate on ...
-HTML and CSS and JavaScript
+HTML and CSS, Javascript,Node.js, Python, C#
 - 📫 How to reach me ...
 WhatsApp+23275213491

 <!---